K8TIY/IPAPalette/README.markdown

 * You can click in an unoccupied part of an image map (a part that has no IPA symbol and thus doesn't hilite under your mouse) and drag it out into a new mini-palette (I call them "auxiliaries").
-  This way you can have whatever subset of the IPA you use the most available, without having to keep switching tabs.
+  This way you can have available whatever subset of the IPA you use the most, without having to keep switching between tabs.
 * The auxiliary palettes hide when you hide the main one, and are saved to your preferences.
 * Some optimizations to the PDF image maps should enhance performance in the mouse tracking routines.
+* Mouse tracking starts up before font scanning finishes, so you can have symbol description information available earlier, even if you have many fonts installed.
 * Multicharacter symbols like /ǃ¡/ from ExtIPA can now have keyboard shortcuts displayed (if you have a really good keyboard layout!).